 Everybody is provided with detailed route maps for each day, and both guides are easily contactable by mobile phone.
 The guides are enthusiastic experts on the local area and will be able to sort out any problems or special requests that you might have.

-Anybody who is reasonably active should be able to take part and enjoy our tours.
+Anybody who is reasonably active should be able to take part and enjoy our cycling tours in France.

 The Sports tours are aimed at enthusiast cyclists who might want to bring their own road bikes.
 However, the rides are not races and there is no time limit - and there is always the minibus if things get too tough!